 Saltire Centre, Pentland Ct, Glenrothes KY6 2DA

-Are Salt Softeners Bad for the Environment?
+Are Salt Softeners Bad for the Environment and How Do they Work?

 A salt softener is a hard water treatment device which replaces naturally occurring minerals (primarily calcium and magnesium) with sodium, in a process called ion exchange.
 Hard water is typically high in calcium and magnesium ions which leads to build-up of limescale throughout entire water systems, boilers and other appliances.
 This build-up has a significant impact on energy consumption as well as water and energy efficiency and maintenance.